soup-bowl/soup-bowl.github.io/content/post/2020-01-24-the-complete-guide-to-running-wordpress-on-windows.md

 #### (Discontinued) Web Platform Installer – Easy

-:exclamation: **The Web Platform Installer is sunsetting, due to be officially discontinued on 31st December 2022.
+❗️ **The Web Platform Installer is sunsetting, due to be officially discontinued on 31st December 2022.
 This method is no longer recommended and users have already reported experiencing issues with the Web Platform Installer.**

 **RIP WebPI – 2009 – 2022.**